 28 Weeks Later (2007) was a sequel that was much superior in all regards.

 Danny Boyle and Alex Garland next collaborated on the hard science sf film Sunshine (2007).
 Boyle went onto the award-winning hit of Slumdog Millionaire (2008) and the survival film 127 Hours (2010), the mind-bending hypnotism thriller Trance (2013) and the biopic Steve Jobs (2015), as well as returned to genre material with a theatrically live broadcast stage adaptation of Frankenstein (2011).
-Alex Garland went onto write the script for Sunshine, the excellent science-fiction film Never Let Me Go (2010), the comic-book adaptation Dredd (2012), before making his directorial debut with the excellent artificial intelligence film Ex Machina (2015).
+Alex Garland went onto write the script for Sunshine, the excellent science-fiction film Never Let Me Go (2010), the comic-book adaptation Dredd (2012), before making his directorial debut with the excellent artificial intelligence film Ex Machina (2015), which was followed by the upcoming Annihilation (2018).
 He has also been associated with the long-announced remake of Logans Run (1976) and Peter Jackson produced film based on the Halo videogame.

 (Nominee for Best Supporting Actor (Brendan Gleeson) at this sites Best of 2002 Awards).